madhavmehndiratta/blog/_posts/2020-06-21-typo-1-vulnhub-walkthrough.md

 /usr/local/bin/apache2-restart
 /usr/local/bin/phpunit
 ```
-As the name suggests, This binary <b>restarts the apache2 service.</b> I confirmed this by running <b>strings</b> command on the serivce.
+As the name suggests, This binary <b>restarts the apache2 service.</b> I confirmed this by running <b>strings</b> command on the service.

 <center><br>
 <img src="/assets/img/uploads/typo/strings.png">
 </center>

-This is one of most common privilege escalation method.
+This is one of the most common privilege escalation method.
 All we need to do is create our own version of the service in the /tmp directory and add that path to the PATH variable.
 Then we can call apache2-restart, which will execute our malicious service with root privileges.

 ```r
 www-data@typo:/tmp$ echo '/bin/bash' > service